 - Hedge accounting allows an entity to measure assets, liabilities and firm commitments selectively on a basis different from that otherwise stipulated in IFRS or to defer the recognition in profit or loss of gains or losses on derivatives. - Hedge accounting is voluntary.
-However, it is permitted only when strict requirements related to documentation and high effectiveness are met.
+However, it is permitted only when strict requirements on documentation and effectiveness are met